MathieuFortune/paulineargenson.github.io/_posts/2017-12-02-8-visual-content-types-for-2017.markdown

 categories:
 lang: en
 ref: visual-content-2017
-excerpt: In this article, I focus on the 8 main types of visual content for 2017.
+excerpt: Visual content is now an essential component of a overall marketing strategy.
+In this article, I focus on the 8 main types of visual content for 2017.
 ---

 ![20 tools for digital marketers](https://media.licdn.com/mpr/mpr/AAEAAQAAAAAAAAfRAAAAJDNhZjZlOGRmLTNjNTAtNDllMi1hNmQ4LTg3ZjJhZjUwNGIzZA.jpg)